ethioclicks/Java-Web-Development-Tutorials/JavaServlet.md

   Fill in the form with username and password then click Submit.
   ![image](screenshots/Java_Servlet/servlet_18.png)

 Note that The GET method is the default method to pass information from browser to web server and it produces a long string that appears in your browser's URl box.
 Never use the GET method if you have password or other sensitive information to pass to the server.

+ ## For video tutorial go to [How Get Method works in servlet](https://youtu.be/qwtVpy4r0Hk?list=PLfUANuySIYNNkjgCHEFYbcND_ilAmf1it)
 ---
 # 5. How POST Method works in servlet
 Now we will see how doPost works in a servlet program.
 We will update the doPost method in the login.java file.